 When the design thinking associates all return from their various client sojourns, put them together on a project with a designer and a handful of legal engineers to begin to create new firm products, services, and processes based on everything they’ve learned.

-Wash, rinse, repeat and in no time you’ll have a client-focused firm that clients will never want to leave.
+Wash, rinse, repeat, and in no time, you’ll have a client-obsessed firm that clients will always value.